shenasa-ai/speech2text/README.md

 **crawler** : this folder has one script. the script will crawl in radio archive and collect the data we need. you can edit this crawler to download other websites too.
 [More info Check README file in crawler folder]

-# Full DataSet (Part 1. part 2 will be uploaded soon ) 📁 ⚡🔥
+# Full DataSet 📁 ⚡🔥
 Here in Hamtech Company, we decided to open source our ASR dataset.
 This Dataset is near 200Gb of voice plus CSV file which includes the transcription(some files contain txt file not csv). you can find a column named Confidence_level, this means how much the transcription is reliable, here is the, you can use LM(language models) or any other idea to clean them or any other ideas. .
 In conclusion :

 * You may use some techniques ( like using LMs, using annotator, etc. ) to clean more the transcription